telekom/oscake-documentation/docs/running-ort.md

 `cli/build/install/ort/bin/ort -c ort.conf scan -i [outputDirectory]/analyzer-result.yml -o [outputDirectory]`

 The scanner generates the file `scan-result.yml`.
-If the used packages do not already exist in the scanner storage, the directory `native-scan-results` is created in the output folder - containing the native scan results of the scanner.
+The original scan results per package are stored in the [yourRawStorageDirectory] and will be copied into the results folder creating the directory `native-scan-results`.
 The run-time of the scanner depends on the size of the project and the used packages.

 In case of a runtime error, the most probable cause is that the environment variable `LANG` is not set correctly (e.g. LANG="en_US.UTF-8"; export LANG).